eshasadia/IM939_handbook/README_setup.md

 This repository uses the following technologies:

 - `conda environments` (part of [Anaconda](https://www.anaconda.com/)) for creating and managing virtual environments

 - [jupyter](https://jupyter.org/) notebooks for course materials combining rich-text and code

--   [quarto](https://quarto.org) to generate the handbook
+- [quarto](https://quarto.org) to generate the handbook from the course's notebooks and some extra `md` files.

 ## Setting up the environment